decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 If you created your scene based on one of the remote scene examples, then you need to make two separate deployments, one for the server and another for the scene client.

-For example, to deploy both server and the scene client to Zeit now, follow these steps:
+For example, to deploy both server and the scene client to Vercel now, follow these steps:

 1. Change directory to the `/server` folder and run the following command to deploy just the server: